two fishing boats in the sea with beautiful views of the mountains

 The Seafood

-Seafood is an integral feature of coastal fishing communities, and something we are proud to share.
-It contributes significantly to the local economy, with much of the local catch exported to Europe and Asia, particularly lobster, crab, mussels and whelk.
+Seafood is an integral feature of coastal life in North Wales and something we are proud to share.
+It contributes significantly to the local economy, with much of the catch — including lobster, crab, mussels and whelk — exported to Europe and beyond.

-Tourism also plays a vital role economically in Gwynedd.
-Hospitality businesses require a consistent supply of produce for their menus.
-Sourcing seafood from outside of Gwynedd is vitally important for these local businesses, and the wider UK and Irish small-scale fisheries and aquaculture.
+Tourism also plays a vital role in the region, and hospitality businesses rely on a consistent supply of produce for their menus.
+Seafood sourced from outside North Wales remains important for these businesses, as well as the wider UK and Irish small-scale fisheries and aquaculture sectors.
+Seafood Trail Cymru simply highlights opportunities to enjoy locally caught seafood when it is available.

 The People

-Gwynedd has a vibrant coastal community, made up of individuals and families working with seafood one way or another.
-From the fishers who spend long hours at sea, in sunshine or rain, to the gastronomic talents of those involved on the Seafood Trail, everyone brings something unique and has fascinating stories to tell!
-Meet some of these wonderful people in the videos below (coming soon!).
+North Wales has a vibrant coastal community made up of individuals and families connected to seafood in many different ways.
+From fishermen spending long hours at sea, in sunshine or rain, to the gastronomic talents of people along the trail, everyone brings their own skills, knowledge and fascinating stories.

 Show Toolbar